FreeCAD/FreeCAD/CONTRIBUTING.md

 2. A new Contributor who has had more than one PR accepted and who clearly understands the project goals and this process SHOULD be invited to become a Maintainer.
 3. Administrators SHOULD remove Maintainers who are inactive for an extended period, or who repeatedly fail to apply this process accurately.
 4. The list of Maintainers SHALL be publicly accessible and reflective of current activity on the project.
 5. Administrators SHOULD block or ban “bad actors” who cause stress, animosity, or confusion to others in the project.
 This SHOULD be done after public discussion, with a chance for all parties to speak.
-A bad actor is someone who repeatedly ignores the rules and culture of the project, who is hostile or is offensive, who impedes the productive exchange of information, and who is unable to self-correct their behavior when asked to do so by others.
+A bad actor is someone who repeatedly ignores the rules and culture of the project, who is hostile or offensive, who impedes the productive exchange of information, and who is unable to self-correct their behavior when asked to do so by others.